Introduction and Overview

 • AS alias_name: (Optional) Provides a temporary name for the resulting column.

-Let's see a real-world application of the CASE statement.
+Let's see a real-world application of the statement.
 We'll categorize movies based on their box office earnings into three categories: Flop, Hit, and Blockbuster.

 Categorizing Movies by Box Office Earnings